Ryu1845/YoloCR/README_EN.md

 # [YoloCR](https://bitbucket.org/YuriZero/yolocr/src)

 ## For noobs
-Install the requirements with the Debian installation script.
+Install the requirements with the Ubuntu 20.04 (Focal Fossa) installation script.
-You can install Debian Stretch inside a virtual machine like Virtualbox.
+You can install Ubuntu 20.04 inside a virtual machine like Virtualbox.

 ## Requirements